JulioGold/SmartUtils/README.md

 ---
 ### StringHelper.GetHash

-Split a string char by char.
+Get a hash of an string.

 ```
 Console.WriteLine("SmartUtils".GetHash());